AFLplusplus/AFLplusplus/docs/INSTALL.md

 It is recommended to install the newest available gcc, clang and llvm-dev possible in your distribution!

-Note that "make distrib" also builds instrumentation, qemu_mode, unicorn_mode and more.
+Note that "make distrib" also builds instrumentation, QEMU mode, unicorn_mode and more.
 If you just want plain AFL++, then do "make all".
 However, compiling and using at least instrumentation is highly recommended for much better results
 - hence in this case choose: